-When they’re dry, check your test patches.
+Check your test patches.
 If they look clean and clear, then you’re ready to paint.
 If they have yellowed or drawn out a stain; fear not!
 Here are your options:

-2. If you want to stick with your initial design plans for a light Chalk Paint® colour, your course of action should be to apply a stain blocker to your flooring.
+2. If you want to stick with your initial design plans for a light Chalk Paint® colour, your course of action should be to apply a stain blocker or shellac to your flooring.
 These usually come as either transparent or opaque and can be purchased from most hardware stores.
 Annie prefers transparent stain blocker.
 Apply all over your floor, and then follow the next steps.

-• TOP TIP: try an extending handle or even attach the roller or brush to a long stick to save your back and posture during the painting process.
+- Apply Chalk Paint® and Lacquer using a paint brush or roller. *TOP TIP*: try an extending handle or even attach the roller or brush to a long stick to save your back and posture during the painting process.

-Start by painting the edges of the room, applying Chalk Paint® with a brush along all the sides and corners, cutting in a few centimetres.
-Then paint the rest of the floor.
-Depending on the colour you’ve chosen you may need two coats of paint.
-Apply the second coat in the same manner as the first.
+- Start by painting the edges of the room, applying Chalk Paint® with a brush along all the sides and corners, cutting in a few centimetres.
+Then paint the rest of the floor. *TOP TIP*: Start from the furthest point away from and work backwards towards the door so you don’t literally paint yourself into a corner.

-Once the Chalk Paint® is completely dry, apply Chalk Paint® Lacquer.
-Stir the Lacquer thoroughly before use.
-Apply in the same manner as Chalk Paint®; using a brush for the edges and a roller or brush for the middle section.
-The Lacquer is faster drying than Chalk Paint® so be sure to work semi-quickly and be aware of over brushing.
-Try not to brush or roll over drying Lacquer as this may drag the finish.
+- Apply Lacquer in the same manner as Chalk Paint®; using a brush for the edges and a roller or brush for the middle section.
+The Lacquer is faster drying than Chalk Paint® so be sure to work quickly and avoid over brushing.
+In other words, try not to brush or roll over drying Lacquer as this may drag the finish.

 - Once touch dry, the Lacquer will go through a further curing process over about 14 days where it will fully harden.
-You can use the floor during this period but please be gentle with it.
+You can use the floor during this period, but please be gentle with it.